shindesagarm/LendingClubCaseStudy/README - LendingClubCaseStudy.md

 ## Technologies Used
 - Python - version 3.x
-- library - pandas 3.x
+- library - pandas
-- library - matplotlib 3.x
+- library - matplotlib
+- library - seaborn

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->